openbsd/src/distrib/arm64/ramdisk/install.md

 		[wW]*)
 			echo -n "Creating a ${bootfstype} partition and an OpenBSD partition for rest of $_disk..." if disk_has $_disk gpt apfsisc; then
+				# On Apple hardware, the existing EFI Sys
+				# partition contains boot firmware and MUST NOT
+				# be recreated.
+				KEEP_EFI_SYS=true

 				# Is this a boot disk?
 				if [[ $_disk == @($ROOTDISK|$CRYPTOCHUNK) ]]; then
 					fdisk -Ay -b "${bootsectorsize}" ${_disk} >/dev/null